 The surgery is irreversible and can help people lose a large proportion of their body weight.

-According to the National Institute of Diabetes and Digestive and Kidney Diseases, research has shown that people lose an average of 90 pounds following a gastric sleeve procedure.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, research has shown that people lose an average of

 In most cases, the reduced level of this hormone causes people to feel hungry less often after their surgery.